-Boston United: Club Profile
+Boston United: The Facts

-Travel Information – Distance: 86 miles
+Boston United Travel Information – Distance: 86 miles

-To get to Boston, go north on the A1(M) and A1 up to Peterborough.
+Go north on the A1(M) and A1 up to Peterborough.
 Come off the A1(M) at Junction 17, which puts you on the Fletton Parkway (A1139).
 Stay on here for seven miles until you come to a roundabout.
 Take the third exit to remain on the A1139, then it’s the third exit at the next roundabout for the A47.

 Services to: GRANTHAM (for STEVENAGE)